-Christmas trees are sold at select garden centres and florists in Rome.
+Christmas trees are sold at select garden centres, markets and florists in Rome.

 For Rome residents who wish to create Christmas magic in their home, there are numerous outlets around the capital selling real trees of various sizes, from "vivai" garden centres to florists.